Where do they come from?

 They are accused of being carcinogenic, of being toxic to the liver and kidneys and of causing allergies.
 They are also suspected of being toxic for the environment.

-● According to the general opinion of scientists and health authorities, PEGs are well tolerated by the skin: they do not present any allergenic potential at their concentration level in our products.
-PEGs can be irritating if used pure but present no risk in formulas when used in low concentrations.
+● According to the general opinion of scientists and health authorities, PEGs are well tolerated by the skin: they do not present the potential for allergic reactions at their concentration level in our products.
+PEGs can be irritating if used pure but do not present risk in our formulas when used in low concentrations.

-● They are not toxic to the environment, yet they are not biodegradable.
+● They are not toxic to the environment, although they are not biodegradable.

 Why and how do we use them?

-In a process of continuous improvement, we are working closely with our suppliers to improve the production process of PEGs and PPGs and their impact on the environment.
+As part of our continuous improvement efforts, we are working closely with our suppliers to improve the production process of PEGs and PPGs and their impact on the environment.